jorisroovers/systems-playground/kubernetes/README.md

 # Running web image with docker directly
 docker run -ti -p 1234:1234 web

-# Note that if you're running using regular docker (non-minikube), you cna just use curl at this point
+# Note that if you're running using regular docker (non-minikube), you can just use curl at this point
 curl localhost:1234
 ```

 # Fun with Kubernetes

-Make sure to build the images with docker (pointing to the minikube docker instace) as described in the previous section.
+Make sure to build the images with docker (pointing to the minikube docker instance) as described in the previous section.

 ## Intro to k8s